-Unless you’re a parent or you like to read baby books in your spare time, you’d be forgiven for thinking that swaddling was a concept last practiced in a crowded stable 2000 years ago on a certain young infant called Jesus.
+Unless you’re a parent or you like to read baby books in your spare time, you’d be forgiven for thinking that swaddling was a concept last practiced in a crowded stable 2000 years ago.

 What exactly is swaddling?